Satisfactory Academic Progress is composed of three requirements:

 - Suspension Appeal: Students may submit a suspension appeal if documented extenuating circumstances contributed to their lack of academic progress.
 Contact the Financial Aid and Student Employment Office for more details.

 A student whose suspension appeal has been approved must enroll and successfully complete ONLY the courses found in their academic plan.
-The academic plan is a component of their suspension appeal; it is provided by an academic counselor in the form of a Degree Progress Report and provides all the information necessary to complete their program.
+The academic plan is a component of their suspension appeal; it is provided by an academic counselor in the form of a Student Advisement Report and provides all the information necessary to complete their program.
 Failure to follow the academic plan will return a student to suspension status and you will not be able to submit another suspension appeal for the same extenuating circumstances.

 Satisfactory academic progress requires that a student complete his/her program of study within 150 percent of the timeframe allotted for that program.
 For example, a student pursuing the Associate in Arts degree needs 64 credit hours (100 percent of the program length) to complete it; the student would be allotted a total of 96 attempted credit hours (150 percent of the program length) to complete the program.
 If the program cannot be completed within 150 percent of the program length (i.e., example student attempts over 96 hours), the student is placed on Timeframe Suspension and is ineligible for additional financial aid at SWIC for that program.
 (Keep in mind, changing programs may change a student's timeframe status).